 Hello everyone :)

 My name is Miss Pedder and I am your child's Class Teacher.
-Ms Fletcher is our Learning Support Assistant (LSA).
+Mrs Lambert is our Learning Support Assistant (LSA).

 I am so excited to get started with our fantastic teaching and learning!
 To help the children settle in, their first topic will be "All About Me".
 This should help your child to discover and express their unique likes and interests.
 By celebrating the children as individuals, I hope to create an inclusive environment where everyone feels safe and confident to be themselves.
 Soon, I will attach a completed topic map to this page so that you can gain a more detailed insight into what the children will be focussing on this half-term.
 Below, please find the curriculum map for this half-term.